-3.10.19 SOLID WASTE MANAGEMENT
+3.10.18 Solid waste management

 Waste refers to all solid waste, including domestic waste, hazardous waste and construction debris.
 The Contractor are responsible for the establishment of a refuse control system (which must consider recycling wherever possible) that is acceptable to the ECO.
-Disposal arrangements must be made in advance and cleared with the ECO before construction starts.
+Disposal arrangements must be made in advance and cleared with the ECO before maintenance starts.

 - No littering or on-site burying or dumping of any waste materials, vegetation, litter or refuse may occur. - All solid waste must be disposed of offsite at an approved landfill site in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989).
 The Contractor must supply the ECO with a certificate of disposal. - The Contractor must provide problem animal- and weatherproof bins with lids of sufficient number and capacity to store the solid waste produced on a daily basis.
 The lids must be kept firmly on the bins at all times.
-Bins must not be allowed to become overfull and must be emptied regularly. - Waste from bins may be temporarily stored on Site in a central waste area that is weatherproof and scavenger proof and which the Engineer and the ECO has approved. - All hazardous waste must be disposed of at a registered hazardous waste disposal site and certificates of safe disposal must be obtained. - All waste generated during the decommissioning and reconstruction activities must be removed by the Contractor as soon as possible, and within the period specified in the EMP and disposed of at a registered landfill site. - The Contractor must make provision for workers to clean up the Contractor's camp and working areas on a daily basis so that no litter is left lying around and so that the site is in a neat and tidy state.
-The Contractor must remove from site the refuse collected at least once a week.

-• Waste and any excess material (and concrete slabs and pipes) should not be dumped into any riparian zones.
+Bins must not be allowed to become overfull and must be emptied regularly. - Waste from bins may be temporarily stored on Site in a central waste area that is weatherproof and scavenger proof and which the Engineer and the ECO has approved. - All hazardous waste must be disposed of at a registered hazardous waste disposal site and certificates of safe disposal must be obtained. - Solid bitumen waste from the cleaning of the pipeline must be consolidated and removed from site.
+No burying of bitumen waste allowed on site.
+The bitumen waste is to be disposed of at an appropriate licenced waste facility.
+Options for the reuse and recycling of the solid bitumen waste can also be considered, but this must be agreed upon by the ECO. - All waste generated during maintenance activities must be removed by the Contractor as soon as possible, and within the period specified and disposed of at a registered landfill site. - The Contractor must make provision for workers to clean up the Contractor's camp and working areas on a daily basis so that no litter is left lying around and so that the site is in a neat and tidy state.
+The Contractor must remove from site the refuse collected at least once a week. - Waste and any excess material should not be dumped into any riparian zones.

-3.10.20 TOILETS & ABLUTION FACILITIES
+3.10.19 TOILETS & ABLUTION FACILITIES

-The Contractor must provide suitable sanitary arrangements at designated points of the construction site for all site employees.
+The Contractor must provide suitable sanitary arrangements at designated points of the work site for all site employees.
 A minimum of one toilet must be provided per 15 persons at each working area (station) or as stipulated in the Management plan.

 - The toilet must be within easy reach (max 300m) of the working area and be in good working condition and cleaned on a daily basis.
 Toilet paper must be provided.
-The toilets must be emptied on a weekly basis or when full or when instructed by the ECO on site. - Toilets should be placed at least 50m from any watercourses. - Toilets should be adequately screened from any public areas or residences. - Disposal arrangements must be made in advance and cleared with the ECO before construction starts.
-Sanitation provision and servicing must be to the satisfaction of the ECO. - The Contractor must ensure that toilets are emptied prior to any builders' holidays, and/or weekends. - Toilets must be of a neat construction and must be provided with doors and locks and must be secured to prevent them blowing over. - NB: No burying of any waste material on or near the construction site nor anywhere on the surrounding property is permitted. - Eating areas that are allocated for workers must be established in an environmentally acceptable manner and in line with all OH&Safety Act regulations.
-All on site and on route workers temporary eating areas must be have acceptable toilet and refuse management systems in place and these areas must have suitable refuse receptacles' available for the containment and disposal of general litter and refuse.
+The toilets must be emptied on a weekly basis or when full or when instructed by the ECO on site. - Toilets should be placed at least 50m from any watercourses. - Toilets should be adequately screened from any public areas. - Disposal arrangements must be made in advance and cleared with the ECO before maintenance starts.
+Sanitation provision and servicing must be to the satisfaction of the ECO. - The Contractor must ensure that toilets are emptied prior to any builders' holidays, and/or weekends. - Toilets must be of a neat construction and must be provided with doors and locks and must be secured to prevent them blowing over.

+NB: No burying of any waste material on or near the works site nor anywhere on the surrounding property is permitted.

-3.10.21 DISCHARGE OF CONSTRUCTION WATER
+3.10.20 DISCHARGE OF CONSTRUCTION/CLEANING WATER